The House Behind the Cedars

 The House Behind the Cedars is a 1927 silent race film directed, written, produced and distributed by the noted director Oscar Micheaux.
 It was loosely adapted from the 1900 novel of the same name by African American writer Charles W. Chesnutt, who explored issues of race, class, and identity in the post-Civil War South.
 No print of the film is known to exist, and it is considered lost.
 Micheaux remade the film in 1932 under the title Veiled Aristocrats.

 At first, the Virginia Censorship Board banned the film from being shown in the state, saying it would threaten race relations.
 In 1924, the state had passed the Racial Integrity Act incorporating the one-drop rule into law for the first time.
 It classified as Black, for state record-keeping, any person with any known African ancestry, regardless of their self-identification or community.
 Although Micheaux made some cuts to get the film distributed, he wrote to the board: "There has been but one picture that incited the colored people to riot and that still does.
 [T]hat picture is Birth of a Nation."

 Plot

-Rena (Shingzie Howard) is a young woman of mixed race.
-Although she is romantically pursued by an upwardly-mobile African American named Frank (C.D.
-Griffith), she does not decide in his favor.
+Rena is a young woman of mixed race.
+Although she is romantically pursued by an upwardly-mobile African American named Frank, she does not decide in his favor.
 Although she has grown up in the Black community, her appearance allows her to pass for white, as she is of majority European ancestry.

-Rena meets and falls in love with George Tryon, a young white aristocrat (Lawrence Chenault).
+Rena meets and falls in love with George Tryon, a young white aristocrat.
 But as their relationship deepens, she believes that she must acknowledge her African ancestry.
 She leaves John and returns to Frank, yet her decision creates great inner turmoil.
 As she accepts Frank as her husband, she confesses: "Frank, I am miserable."